 Against all the pandemic odds, Bright Festival Connect took place on October 23rd, 24th and 25th in Leipzig.

-The fascinating Kunstkraftwerk – an old power plant transformed into the first German museum entirely dedicated to multimedia arts – hosted three exciting days of events with immersive art pieces, interactive installations, mix-media sculptures, live performances and light art shows.
+The fascinating Kunstkraftwerk – an old power plant transformed into the first German museum entirely dedicated to multimedia arts – hosted three exciting days of events with immersive art pieces, interactive installations, mix-media ethereum mixing is now possible sculptures, live performances and light art shows.

 Artists, experts and design studios from all over Europe didn’t waste the creative opportunities offered by the industrial surroundings, encouraging visitors to interact with new technologies and discover cutting-edge and futuristic artistic expressions.